University of North Texas Case Study

 With the e-TASFA, student applicants have an experience similar to the FAFSA, from the intuitive interview format, personalized skip logic, and integrated help to the electronic signatures.

 For UNT financial aid staff, the e-TASFA eliminates manual submission receipt, processing, and tracking.
 Expected Family Contribution (EFC) calculations also are automated in accordance with federal methodology.
 Finally, the e-TASFA performs data validation to ensure fully-completed applications, thereby increasing departmental efficiency and dramatically decreasing the time required to process applications.

 UNT also is materially increasing aid to undocumented students.
-They deployed the e-TASFA in January 2017; and, between 2015-2016 and 2017-2018, along with their natural student growth, they have nearly doubled the aid awarded to undocumented students – a figure they anticipate will continue to grow.
+They deployed the e-TASFA in January 2017.
+As of March of the 2020-2021 aid year, along with their natural student growth, UNT is already seeing 3x the number of e-TASFA applications that they did that first year – a figure they anticipate will continue to grow.

 About Regent Access

 Regent Access automates, streamlines and simplifies the paper-based state financial aid application process for undocumented students.
 Regent Access empowers states and institutions to offer an electronic version of their state financial aid application, including the ability to electronically upload required documents, offer parent e-signature capabilities, and automate the expected family contribution (EFC) calculation.
 By offering this powerful online application, states and individual institutions can minimize the amount of time and resources required to process these applications, and undocumented students will find themselves one major step closer to attaining a higher education degree.

 For more information on Regent Access or to see a demo of UNT's e-TASFA, contact us

 - Goal of helping more undocumented students have access to a higher education; financial aid identified as a barrier